Skip to main content

 What is Hate Crime?

-Examples of these incidents include assault, verbal harassment, physical harassment, sexual harassment, physical violence, sexual violence, criminal damage, stalking, ‘revenge porn’ or sharing intimate images of someone without their consent, death threats, and other threatening and abusive behaviour.
+Things you can report include: assault, verbal or physical harassment, sexual harassment, sexual violence, criminal damage to your property, stalking, someone sharing intimate images of you without your consent, death threats, and other threatening or abusive behaviour.

 What is a hate crime?